dk107dk/catbook/README.md

 * Jump: \***

 A jump is on the first line of a text file.
 Jumps creates a break within a chapter by adding an untitled section.
 The section is separated from the preceding section by an indicator.
-As is often done, we use three widely spaced stars as the indicator.
+As is often done, Catbook uses three widely spaced stars as the indicator.
 The jump is not configurable at this time.
 ```
 ***
 In this section I will show that...